The side effects of a stem cell or bone marrow transplant are caused by:

 Your visitors should wash their hands before they come into your room.
 They might need to wear gloves and aprons like the nurses and doctors.
 They shouldn't visit if they have coughs or colds.

-Even with these precautions you are very likely to get an infection at some point that you will need to have antibiotics for.
+Even with these precautions you are very likely to get an infection at some point.
+You will need antibiotics to treat the infection.

 After a transplant you lose immunity to diseases you were vaccinated against as a child.
 Your transplant team will let you know which vaccinations you need to have again after your treatment.
 It's important that all your family have the flu vaccine and any children in your close family have their childhood immunisations.